chunweiz/CCUX/doc/module.md

 ***
 ## Stylesheet
 We are using [LESS](http://lesscss.org/) for module related CSS development.
-LESS allows us to use a shared set of style guides based on ChaiOne wireframe requirements and also to optimize the generated CSS based on certain set of requirements.
+LESS allows us to use a shared set of style guides and also to optimize the generated CSS.

 ##